 - Testers are often required to act as semi-developers.

 - New features are introduced quickly.
-It reduces the available time for testers to identify whether the latest features are according to the requirement or not.
+It reduces the available time for testers to identify whether the latest features comply with the requirements or not.

 - There is minimal timing for regression testing.

 - Requirement changes and updates are inherent in Agile.
 It can be the biggest challenge for QA teams.